Stork’s Bill, Crane’s Bill; Wild Geranium

 Family: Geraniaceae

 Plant Description: Annual to 50 cm high with ascending or reclining stems.
 Leaves palmately lobed, 2-6 cm wide, alternate.
 Flowers in peduncled clusters, the petals 4-5 mm long, pink or lavender.
-Fruit separating into 5 one-seeded segments, the long style persisting and hardening.
+Fruit separating into 5 one-seeded segments, the long style persisting and hardening and somewhat resembling a crane or stork’s bill.

 Plant Trivia: The genus name comes from the Greek, geranios, meaning “crane.”